Help prevent sewer blockages. Do not put the following items down the toilet, drain or garbage disposal.

 - Prescription and over-the-counter medications

-Any solid matter that you put down the toilet or drainpipe has the potential to cause blockages in both the public sewer or your own private drain.
+Flushing and dumping prohibited debris down the toilet or drainpipe can cause blockages in public and private drains.
 This can lead to:

 - Raw sewage overflowing in your home or your neighbor’s home;